 What Should I Do About Bulging Brick Walls?

 Portions of your brick wall that are bulging can be extremely dangerous.
 You have no way of knowing just how weak these portions of your wall have become over time.
 Never attempt to shore up bulging bricks or tear them out and replace them on your own.
-You should mark off a safety perimeter around bulging areas to prevent people from getting too close to the wall until you can arrange for repairs.
+You should mark off a safety perimeter around bulging areas to prevent people from getting too close to the wall until you can call in an expert and arrange for repairs.

 Renaissance Development LLC is your local Washington DC brick and masonry specialist that can provide a professional and experienced estimate concerning the repairs you will need for bulging brick walls.
 Get in touch to arrange an appointment for one of our tuckpointing specialists to inspect your bulging brick wall and provide a professional assessment.